Why does Interspire Email Marketer use my Bounce Address instead of my From Address for sending emails?

 Does Interspire Email Marketer have sending limits?

 Technically, there is no limit to the number or emails which Interspire Email Marketer can send.
 When dealing with high volumes of email, the capacity to send has more to do with the configuration of PHP, MySQL and most importantly the MTA (mail trasfer agent).
 Most servers use "out of the box" configurations of an MTA (Sendmail, QMail, Postfix, Exim, etc).
 We HIGHLY advise that you retain the services of an MTA expert if you intend on using Interspire Email Marketer to send more than 75,000 emails per campaign.
+That said, IEM does support a configuration option to throttle the number of emails sent per hour.
+You can refer to the settings page for more details on how to leverage this option.

 Does Interspire Email Marketer send one email at a time, or all the emails at once?